Coxswain Grade 1 Near Costal

 Each unit will have an assignment to complete along with the required student information in an easy to read format.
 Once the assignment is complete you simply upload it into the website for marking by our specialist trainers.

 Each unit also has a practical component, these components are clustered together and will be all done on the practical assessment days.
-You will be given plenty of notice of the practical days once you commence your studies.
+You will be given plenty of notice of the practical days once you commence your studies for this Coxswain course.

 $3300.00 (this includes all training materials and practical sessions)